dawn-boy/obsidian-notes/Tech/Networking.md

 	- allows for security options to be applied to the packet, if HLEN value is > 5.
 ---
 ## network protocol
-A network protocol is a set of rules used by two or more devices on a network to describe the order if delivery and structure of data
+A network protocol is a set of rules used by two or more devices on a network to describe the order of delivery and structure of data
 ### categories
 - communication protocols
 	governs the exchange of information in network transmission.
 They dictate how the data must be transmitted and the timing of the communication.
 They also include methods to recover data that are lost in transit.